Animesh241100/fetch-video-api/README.md

 Please note,
 * By default the dashboard page opens and you are seeing the latest fetched videos here.
 * The chosen predefined search query is **news**.
-* On this dashboard, you can search both via title and search bar, and this will run an index optimized query for this and return the list of matched videos
+* On this dashboard, you can search both via title and description(both need to be nonempty) on search bar, and this will run an index optimized query for this and return the list of matched videos
 * You can click on these video cards and you will be redirected to the respective link on youtube
 * For admin access, go to http://127.0.0.1:8000/admin
     * username: admin